August 14, 2023

 FirstAU is a gold and base metals exploration company with projects in Australia and Liberia.

 Its flagship Australian asset is the Victorian Goldfields gold project in Victoria’s Eastern Goldfields.
-It acquired the final 20 percent interest in the project in April 2025 and is now the sole owner.
+It acquired the final 20 percent interest in the project this past April and is now the sole owner.

 The Victorian gold project holds the Haunted Stream prospect, for which maiden drilling results from June 2023 returned 13 metres at 3.57 g/t gold and 8 metres at 3.45 g/t gold.